saidvandeklundert/saidvandeklundert.github.io/_posts/2020-8-13-jsnapy-basics.md

 Overall Tests passed!!!
 ```

-There were no failures in this case, but how do we know that our xpath and parameters identified the correct values?
+There were no failures in this case, but how do we know that our XPath and parameters identified the correct values?
 And how do we know whether or not our test case will detect actual BGP flaps?

 First, we check what BGP peers our test identifies.
 To this end, we use the debug flag: